-Luckily, plugging the cash flow leak is possible by getting interchange pass through pricing instead of bundled and knowing what to look for.
+Luckily, plugging the cash flow leak is possible by getting interchange pass through pricing instead of bundled pricing, and knowing what to look for.

 You don’t have to worry about losing money on credit card refunds if you found your processor here at CardFellow.
 We don’t allow processors to structure pricing in such a way that allows for this hidden charge, and we require your processor pass refunds to you.
 If you aren’t a current CardFellow client and want to know if your processor is pocketing your credits, sign up for a free account and contact us for assistance.